-I knew a godly young couple many years ago and the young man told me something that stunned me at the time and is something I have never forgotten.
+I met a godly young couple many years ago, and the young man told me something that stunned me at the time and is something I have never forgotten.
 He said that if he were to look at a woman with lust in his heart, step out into the road, get hit by a truck, and die, he would go to hell.
 His salvation was dependent on seeking forgiveness for each sin as he committed it.

 As much as I admired and respected this young couple, I do not find that taught in the Scripture anywhere, apart from a misunderstanding of 1 John 5:18, “We know that everyone who has been born of God does not keep on sinning,” and similar passages in that letter.

 Is There An Unforgivable Sin?

 If I don’t lose my salvation with every sin, are there any specific sins that can remove me from God’s grace?
 1 John 5:16 says, “There is sin that leads to death; I do not say that one should pray for that.”
-What is this sin that leads to death; sin that we should not even bother to pray for?
+What is this sin that leads to death, sin that we should not even bother to pray for?
 John seems to define two categories of sin, some that are forgivable and some that are not.

 But what is the unforgivable sin?
 Some, like the Roman Catholic church, specify some specific sins as being mortal, meaning unforgivable, while others are venial or forgivable.
 Others see this unforgivable sin as the blasphemy of the Holy Spirit mentioned by Jesus in Matthew 12:32.
 And others see this unforgivable sin as a rejection of the gospel.